VonHeikemen/devlog/content/tools/extending-the-deno-cli-using-a-shell-function.md

 ### Calling all sub-commands

 We are right were we want to be, we can finally start adding our own sub-commands.
-But first let's make a sanity check.
+Let's figure out how this would work.

 ```diff
   deno()